JCKing97/FullUnit_1819_JamesKing/README.md

 Project title: Cooperative Strategies in Multi-Agent Systems

 In this README I shall be describing the programs I have written and planned.
+The structure of the submission directories is documented in the first section of the appendix in the final report which can be found in the Documents directory.

 # Programs